• Skip to primary navigation

 Olive Oil: Canola or avocado oil will work as well.

-Baking Powder: Use good quality baking powder.
+Baking Powder: Use good quality baking powder for a better texture.

 Salt: If you are using salted butter in this recipe, you can skip adding salt.

-Orange Polenta Cake is a simple Italian-style cake
+Orange Polenta Cake in a plate

-How to make an Orange Polenta Cake?
+How To Make Orange Polenta Cake?

 combine flour, cornmeal, salt, and baking powder